ncatlab/nlab-content/pages/18823.md

 Moreover, by prop. \ref{DiracSpaceOfFieldHistories} we have that the coordinate functions on the space of field histories of the Dirac bundle are given by the field observables $\mathbf{\Psi}^\alpha(x)$ regarded in odd degree.
-Now a homomorphism as above has to pull back the even coordinate function $x$ on $\mathbb{C}$ to even coordinate functions on this Cartesian product, hence to joint even powers of
+Now a homomorphism as above has to pull back the even coordinate function on $\mathbb{C}$ to even coordinate functions on this Cartesian product, hence to joint even powers of
 $\theta$ and $\mathbf{\Psi}^\alpha(x)$.